bloomberg/rmqcpp/docs/doxygen.md

     "my-producer-connection", vhostInfo); // returns immediately
 ```

-Creating an `rmqa::VHost` instance **does not** immediately create a connection with the RabbitMQ broker.
-The connections are created lazily when calling `rmqa::VHost::createProducer` and `rmqa::VHost::createConsumer`.
+Creating a `rmqa::VHost` instance **does not** immediately create a connection with the RabbitMQ broker.
+These connections are created lazily when calling `rmqa::VHost::createProducer` and `rmqa::VHost::createConsumer`.

 ## Topology

-For a more elaborate documentation of topology see [AMQP 0-9-1 Model Explained](https://www.rabbitmq.com/tutorials/amqp-concepts.html).
+For a more elaborate documentation of the topology, see [AMQP 0-9-1 Model Explained](https://www.rabbitmq.com/tutorials/amqp-concepts.html).

-AMQP topology consists of
+AMQP topology consists of:
 - exchanges;
-- queues;
+- queues; and
 - bindings.

 Each publisher sends messages to a particular exchange.
 Each consumer consumes messages from a particular queue.
 Exchanges and queues are connected using bindings.